 Catherine Doyle grew up in the West of Ireland.
 She holds a BA in Psychology and an MA in Publishing.
 She is the author of the Young Adult Blood for Blood trilogy (Vendetta, Inferno and Mafiosa), which is often described as Romeo and Juliet meets the Godfather.

 Her award-winning and bestselling middle grade début, The Storm Keeper's Island is set on the magical island of Arranmore, where her grandparents grew up.
-It has been translated into 20 languages.
+It has been translated into over 20 languages.
 The sequel, The Lost Tide Warriors, was published in July 2019, with the third to follow.

 Catherine's modern re-imagining of Charles Dickens' A Christmas Carol, titled The Miracle on Ebenezer Street, was published by Puffin books in October 2020.

 Aside from more conventional interests in movies, running and travelling, Catherine also enjoys writing about herself in the third-person.